 Other methods the jeweler uses to create masterpieces.

 Jewellers can also apply the system that is called ‘lost wax casting.’
 It must be said that while its true, modern innovative machines have been developed to perfect this process, the method itself is by no means new.
 Casting too stretches back into history.
-All sorts of mediums have been used to make copies of things such as cuttle fish, sand (sand again) and clay.
+All sorts of mediums have been used to make copies of things such as cuttlefish, sand, and clay.
 This involves the creating of a shape in the material to form the basis for the casting.